surajreddy72/OverTheWire/Natas/natas3.md

 Go to View Page Source given that not even google will find it

-People keep a robots.txt file on the webpage to mention the search engines not to enter
+People keep a robots.txt file on the webpage to mention the search engines not to enter.

-Wanna know more about robots.txt Check here <href = http://www.robotstxt.org/robotstxt.html/>
+ [Click here](http://www.robotstxt.org/robotstxt.html) to know more about robots.txt

 So went to
 ```